JIC1444/U-Net-Lumbar-Degeneration-Classification/README.md

 ## Issues with data availibility
 Biomedical image classification requires segmentation masks, which essentially give a label to every pixel in a given image, this was not given in the data from RSNA, however if suitable public data was availiable, it can be used to pre-train a U-Net model to segment new images.
-Of course such segmentations will not be perfect, however given the dire performance of regular convolutional neural networks (CNNs), the descision was made to use this approach.
+Of course such segmentations will not be perfect, however given the limited performance of regular convolutional neural networks (CNNs), the descision was made to use this approach.

 Unfortunatley, public data segmenting Axial T2 MRI scans is not readily available/easily accessible - this certainly has an impact on the accuracy of the model.
-Sagittal T1 and T2 MRI scans are widely availible, hence models can be trained to create segmentations of the vertebrae on new MRI scans.
+However, segmented Sagittal T1 and T2 MRI scans are  availible, hence models can be trained to create segmentations of the vertebrae on new MRI scans.

 ## Results